andreabruera/andreabruera.github.io/index.md

 ## Publications

-### 2024

-- Bruera, A., Poesio, M. (2024).
+- **Bruera, A.**, Poesio, M. (2025).
 [EEG Searchlight Decoding Reveals Person- and Place-specific Responses for Semantic Category and Familiarity](https://direct.mit.edu/jocn/article-abstract/doi/10.1162/jocn_a_02125/119444/EEG-Searchlight-Decoding-Reveals-Person-and-Place?redirectedFrom=fulltext).
 Journal of Cognitive Neuroscience 2024.

+- Martin, S., Ferrante, M., **Bruera, A**., & Hartwigsen, G. (2025).
+[Causal Contributions of Left Inferior and Medial Frontal Cortex to Semantic and Executive Control.](https://www.biorxiv.org/content/10.1101/2025.04.16.649200.full.pdf) bioRxiv, 2025-04.

+- Barchet, A. V., **Bruera, A.**, Wend, J., Rimmele, J. M., Obleser, J., & Hartwigsen, G. (2025).
+[Attentional engagement with target and distractor streams predicts speech comprehension in multitalker environments](https://www.biorxiv.org/content/biorxiv/early/2025/04/04/2025.04.04.647157.full.pdf). bioRxiv, 2025-04.

+- **Bruera, A.**, & Poesio, M. (2024).
+[Family Lexicon: Using language models to encode memories of personally familiar and famous people and places in the brain](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0291099).
+PloS One, 19(11), e0291099.

-- Bruera, A., Zamani, F., Poesio, M. (2024).
+- **Bruera, A.**, Zamani, F., Poesio, M. (2024).
 [Polysemy through the lens of psycholinguistic variables: a dataset and an evaluation of static and contextualized language models](https://aclanthology.org/2024.starsem-1.3/).
 In Proceedings of the 13th Joint Conference on Lexical and Computational Semantics (*SEM 2024), Association for Computational Linguistics.

-### 2023

-- Bruera, A., Tao, Y., Anderson, A., Cokal, D., Haber, J., Poesio, M. (2023).
+- **Bruera, A.**, Tao, Y., Anderson, A., Cokal, D., Haber, J., Poesio, M. (2023).
 [Modelling brain representations of words’ concreteness in context using GPT-2 and human ratings](https://onlinelibrary.wiley.com/doi/10.1111/cogs.13388), Cognitive Science, DOI: 10.1111/cogs.13388

-### 2022

-- Bruera, A. & Poesio, M. (2022). [_Exploring the representations of individual entities in the brain combining EEG and distributional semantics_](./https://www.frontiersin.org/articles/10.3389/frai.2022.796793/full), Frontiers in Artificial Intelligence, 25, 2022
+- **Bruera, A**. & Poesio, M. (2022). [_Exploring the representations of individual entities in the brain combining EEG and distributional semantics_](./https://www.frontiersin.org/articles/10.3389/frai.2022.796793/full), Frontiers in Artificial Intelligence, 25, 2022

-- Bruera, A., Aldà, F., Di Cerbo, F. (2022). [_Generating Realistic Synthetic Curricula Vitae for Machine Learning Applications under Differential Privacy_](./http://www.lrec-conf.org/proceedings/lrec2022/workshops/LEGAL/pdf/2022.legal-1.11.pdf), Proceedings of the Workshop on Ethical and Legal Issues in Human Language Technologies and Multilingual De-Identification of Sensitive Data In Language Resources within the 13th Language Resources and Evaluation Conference, June 2022, Marseille
+- **Bruera, A.**, Aldà, F., Di Cerbo, F. (2022). [_Generating Realistic Synthetic Curricula Vitae for Machine Learning Applications under Differential Privacy_](./http://www.lrec-conf.org/proceedings/lrec2022/workshops/LEGAL/pdf/2022.legal-1.11.pdf), Proceedings of the Workshop on Ethical and Legal Issues in Human Language Technologies and Multilingual De-Identification of Sensitive Data In Language Resources within the 13th Language Resources and Evaluation Conference, June 2022, Marseille

-## Preprints

-### 2023

-- Bruera, A., & Poesio, M. (2023).
-[Family Lexicon: using language models to encode memories of personally familiar and famous people and places in the brain](https://www.biorxiv.org/content/10.1101/2023.08.23.554436.abstract). bioRxiv, 2023-08.

-### 2021

-- Bruera, A. & Herbelot, A., (2021). [_Novel Aficionados and Doppelgängers: a referential task for semantic representations of individual entities_](./https://arxiv.org/abs/2104.10270), arXiv preprint arXiv:2104.10270
+- **Bruera, A.** & Herbelot, A., (2021). [_Novel Aficionados and Doppelgängers: a referential task for semantic representations of individual entities_](./https://arxiv.org/abs/2104.10270), arXiv preprint arXiv:2104.10270

 ## Datasets